ArneDeloose/Masterproef2018Code/Documentation/Function descriptions.md

-Decription of all the functions.
+Description of all the functions.
 Use ctrl+F to find a function

 **Module 1: AD1_Loading:**